 Built into the side of a mountain smack along the Verde Fault and situated over mines blasted by dynamite, Jerome's position is precarious indeed.
 It's no wonder sinkholes, earthquakes, and landslides have rocked Jerome over the years.

-Nowadays the jail can be found 200 feet from where it started, along the main street of Jerome beside a parking lot.
-The jail has been stabilized by retaining walls but can't be entered.
+Nowadays the jail can be found 200 feet from its original location, along the main street of Jerome beside a parking lot.
+The jail has been stabilized by retaining walls but can’t be entered.
 An on-site plaque tells the history of the jail.

 6. Nellie Bly Kaleidoscopes